maefae/reading-notes/class-02.md

 3. How many levels of headings are there in HTML?
 There are **six levels** of headings in HTML

-5. What are some uses for the <sup> and <sub> elements?
-  The <sub> tag
-  the <sup> tag adds a superscript text to an html document whereas the <sub> tag defines the subscript text which is sometimes displayed in a smaller font.
+5. What are some uses for the <sup > and <sub > elements? the <sup > tag adds a superscript text to an html document whereas the <sub > tag defines the subscript text which displays in a smaller font.

-6. When using the <abbr> element, what attribute must be added to provide the full expansion of the term?
+6. When using the <abbr > element, what attribute must be added to provide the full expansion of the term?

 ### [How CSS Is Structured.](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured)